-Chuck Guy got fouled on this play but he missed both free throws. |
+Chuck Guy got fouled on this play

 The lack of scoring was more alarming given the absence of St. Bonaventure’s Andrew Nicholson for half of the game.
 Nicholson, who is projected as a second round NBA pick, was limited to 20 minutes due to foul trouble.
 He finished with 11 points and 2 rebounds, well below his team leading averages.